oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/8-analyze-data.md

     hierarchy.

     This chart is showing total sales across age groups.
-We can conclude that seniors (71-80) are not watching many movies whereas age groups 21-30 and 31-40 are watching most.
+We can conclude that the silent generation is not watching many movies whereas millennials are watching most.

     ![screenshot of sales analysis by age group](images/image70_sales_agegroup.png)